SimoneAstarita/queer_NLP_bib/README.md

 ## Position Papers
 Brian Larson.
 2017. <a href="https://aclanthology.org/W17-1601/"><u>Gender as a Variable in Natural-Language Processing: Ethical Considerations.</u></a> In _Proceedings of the First ACL Workshop on Ethics in Natural Language Processing_, pages 1–11, Valencia, Spain.
 Association for Computational Linguistics.

 Sunipa Dev, Masoud Monajatipoor, Anaelia Ovalle, Arjun Subramonian, Jeff Phillips, and Kai-Wei Chang.
-2021. <a href="https://aclanthology.org/2021.emnlp-main.150/"><u>Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1968–1994, Online and Punta Cana, Dominican Republic.
+2021. <a href="https://aclanthology.org/2021.emnlp-main.150/"><u>Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1968–1994, Punta Cana, Dominican Republic (Hybrid).
 Association for Computational Linguistics.

 Hannah Devinney, Jenny Björklund, and Henrik Björklund.
 2022. <a href="https://dl.acm.org/doi/10.1145/3531146.3534627"><u>Theories of “Gender” in NLP Bias Research.</u></a> In _Proceedings of the 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT '22)_, pages 2083–2102, Seoul, Republic of Korea.
 Association for Computing Machinery.